 Orbiter – Free Space Flight Simulator

-Star Walk 2 is a great premium stargazing app.
-It costs $2.99 on the App Store but it comes with a variety of great features and is possibly the best looking stargazing app you can get.
-Just point your phone to the sky to locate or identify stars, constellations and planets.
+Star Walk 2 is a great premium stargazing app that comes with a variety of useful features.
+Just point your phone to the sky to locate or identify stars, constellations, and planets.
 You can even scroll through time to see how these objects move across the sky.

 Star Chart is a great free alternative to Star Walk 2.
-It doesn’t come with quite as many features but it works just as well.
-It’s a great tool for any aspiring astronomers out there and we definitely recommend giving it a try, especially since it won’t cost you anything.
+It doesn’t come with quite as many features but works just as well.
+It’s a great tool for aspiring astronomers.

-This free 5-star rated app on Apple’s App Store will track the location of the International Space Station (ISS).
-You are able to set an alarm that will notify you shortly before the station will pass overhead so you won’t have to worry about missing it.
+This 5-star rated app on Apple’s App Store tracks the location of the International Space Station (ISS).
+You can set an alarm that will notify you shortly before the station will pass overhead so that you won’t miss it!

-This free app on the Google Play Store tracks the location of the International Space Station (ISS).
-You can set an alarm so it can notify you shortly before the ISS will pass overhead, as well as check if weather conditions are optimal for spotting the station.
+This Google Play Store app tracks the location of the International Space Station (ISS).
+You can set an alarm to be notified shortly before the ISS passes overhead as well as check if weather conditions are optimal for spotting the station.

 SkyMap for Windows phone is a great tool for aspiring astronomers.
-Just point your phone to the sky to learn more about stars, constellations and planets.
-The app costs $1.49 but has a free trial available to try out first.
+Just point your phone to the sky to learn more about stars, constellations, and planets.
+The app has a free trial available to try out first.